What is it about Ireland that makes it so appealing and popular with holidaymakers and those who call it home? We asked

 Irish sense of community

-The sense of community is another point which newly-minted Irish citizens were keen to point out – having moved here from abroad, most felt very included by their new neighbors and colleagues and said their children were happily settled in school and had a good group of friends.
+The sense of community is another point that newly-minted Irish citizens were keen to point out – having moved here from abroad, most felt very included by their new neighbors and colleagues and said their children were happily settled in school and had a good group of friends.

 No dangerous animals

 A somewhat bizarre but equally relevant positive is the lack of dangerous animals in Ireland.
 A number of residents discussed their relief at living in a place devoid of creatures that sting, poison or attack.

 The Irish wake